The Best Outdoor Restaurants in London | 70 Al Fresco Terraces To Explore

 Technically speaking, The Ivy Chelsea Garden doesn’t have an al fresco area.
 It IS an al fresco area, with an indoor bit attached.
 Because they have a 3,500 square foot outdoor terrace and paved garden, filled with stone-clad water fountains; sandstone firepits; marble tables; mosaic chairs; and balustrade pergolas covered in creeping wisteria and red rose vine.

 Details: 195 -197 King’s Road, SW3 5EQ | Book a table (inside/outside allocated on arrival)

 Pantechnicon | Belgravia

-Sat on the top floor of the massive tribute to Japanese & Nordic culture that is The Pantechnicon, Eldr has the look of a glamorous greenhouse with a gorgeous terrace outside.
-The Nordic-style food is excellent, and they do a fantastic brunch.
+Sat on the top floor of the massive tribute to Nordic & Japanese culture that is Pantechnicon, the roof garden has the look of a glamorous greenhouse with a gorgeous terrace outside.
+The brasserie-style food is excellent, and they do a fantastic brunch.

-Overlooking the newly redeveloped BBC Television Centre, Kricket White City’s sprawling al fresco terrace is a delightfully peaceful spot to overdo it on Chaitinis and gorge on every one of their Anglo-Indian small plates.
+Overlooking the redeveloped BBC Television Centre, Kricket’s sprawling al fresco dining in London’s White City terrace is a delightfully peaceful spot to overdo it on Chaitinis and gorge on every one of their Anglo-Indian small plates.

 Chicama | Chelsea

 Chicama is named after a Peruvian coastal town… something that doesn’t seem too distant if you can score a table under their awning on a sunny day, as you tuck into ceviche, popped corn monkfish cheeks, and pisco cocktails.